gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding key materials.

-The following information needs to be provided when setting Server Write (transmit) Keying material:
+The following information needs to be provided when setting Write (transmit) Keying material for the endpoint with the DTLS Server Role:

-Request : Establish Server Write Key and IV
+Request : Establish Server Write Keying Material

 Parameters :

 * SCTP Association:
-: Reference to the relevant SCTP association to set the keying material for.
+: Reference to the relevant SCTP association to set the keying material for, including restarting SCTP association.

 * Restart indication:
 : A bit indicating whether the Key is for restart purposes